- Entertainment and Media

 You know a series is good when the writers nuke Denver in the very first episode.
 Talk about getting a post-apocalyptic fan's attention.
 The show follows the residents of the town of Jericho, Kansas as they struggle to deal with situations that arise and the loss of societal norms that follow.

-While only lasting for thirty episodes, the show touches on many of the central themes that would likely arise in a post-apocalyptic scenario including:
+While only lasting for thirty episodes, the show touches on many of the central themes that would likely arise in a post-apocalyptic scenario including loss of power, lack of food, roving bands of mercenaries, security issues, and re-establishment of the government.

 Show Quality: 9 out of 10